-Dishess studies, Leonomies, 1 hysical Education, 10 feet maintain Diploma in Applied Science (AK3750) Completion of Year 12 NCEA 48 credits at level 2 or higher including 8 credits at level 2 in any one subject from List B. CIE 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.
-Pre-Chiropractic pathway Letter of Intention from the New Zealand Chiropractic College Diploma in Culinary Arts (AK3714) Completion of Year 12 Diploma in Japanese (AK3429) NCEA 48 credits at level 2 or higher including 8 Diploma in Patisserie (AK3731) credits at level 2 in any one subject from List A or D CIE 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above Diploma in Sport and Recreation Must be capable of meeting the Children's Preferred subjects on entry are (AK3246) Act (CA 2014) requirements, including police clearance.
+Diploma in Applied Science (AK3750) Completion of Year 12 NCEA 48 credits at level 2 or higher including 8 credits at level 2 in any one subject from List B. CIE 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.
+Pre-Chiropractic pathway Letter of Intention from the New Zealand Chiropractic College Diploma in Culinary Arts (AK3714) Completion of Year 12 Diploma in Japanese (AK3429) NCEA 48 credits at level 2 or higher including 8 Diploma in Patisserie (AK3731) redits at level 2 in any one subject from List A or D CIE 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above Diploma in Sport and Recreation Must be capable of meeting the Children's Preferred subjects on entry are (AK3246) Act (CA 2014) requirements, including police clearance.
 Level 2: English, Health Education, Mathematics with Calculus, Physical Completion of Year 12 Education, Sciences.
 NCEA Statement letter of intent required.
-48 credits at level 2 or higher including 8 Interview ^b may be required. credits at level 2 in any one subject from List A or D Addendum ^a CIE 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.
+48 credits at level 2 or higher including 8 Interview ^b may be required.
+List A or D Addendum ^a CIE 60 points on the UCAS Tariff, including any one subject similar to the NCEA subjects listed above.

-Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Arts (AK2001) Applicants are required to have met University Entrance requirements.
-Diploma in Business (AK1006) In some circumstances, students who Diploma in Computer and Information Sciences (AK2006) have not met all the requirements for University Entrance, but whose academic record indicates that they have a reasonable chance of success in Level 5 courses, may be admitted on a case by case hasis.
-University Entrance, but whose academic Diploma in Design Tītohu mõ te Hoahoa (AK3640) Diploma in Engineering (AK2005) Diploma in Visual Arts Te Tohu Paetahi mõ Toi Ataata (AK2007) Diploma in Paramedic Science (AK1011) Must be capable of meeting the Health Practitioners Competence Assurance Act (HPCA Act 2003) and the Children's Act (CA 2014) requirements, including police clearance.
+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Diploma in Arts (AK2001) Applicants are required to have met Diploma in Business (AK1006) In some circumstances, students who Diploma in Computer and Information Sciences (AK2006) have not met all the requirements for University Entrance, but whose academic record indicates that they have a reasonable chance of success in Level 5 courses, may be admitted on a case by case basis. have not met all the requirements for University Entrance, but whose academic record indicates that they have a Diploma in Design Tītohu mō te Hoahoa (AK3640) Diploma in Engineering (AK3770) Diploma in Visual Arts Te Tohu Paetahi mõ Toi Ataata (AK2007) Diploma in Paramedic Science (AK1011) Must be capable of meeting the Health Practitioners Competence Assurance Act (HPCA Act 2003) and the Children's Act (CA 2014) requirements, including police clearance.
 Must be 18 years or older by the first day of semester.